 An applicant resume should include any relevant information or activities pertaining to: education, work/employment, extra-curricular activities, community service, leadership roles and shadowing hours (if applicable).
-You will upload your resume directly to PSYCAS.
+You will upload your resume from the application portal.

-KCU will use transcripts obtained by PSYCAS to determine your eligibility for admission.
+All coursework taken at a college or university must be submitted for review.
+Unofficial copies of transcripts are acceptable for reviewing purposes.
 Students who are then accepted and plan to matriculate at KCU will need to submit all official transcripts from any college or university attended.
 These should be submitted electronically, if available, to KCU from each institution.
 If electronic transcripts are not available, your college may mail them directly to: KCU Office of Admissions, 1750 Independence Avenue, Kansas City, MO 64106.

 Three Letters of Recommendation

 Submit three letters of recommendation written by faculty members or colleagues who can speak to your potential for academic success in a doctoral program.
 Letters must be dated no more than two years prior to KCU entry.
-Letters may be submitted through PSYCAS, Interfolio, Virtual Evals, emailed directly to KCU at firstname.lastname@example.org or mailed to KCU Office of Admissions, 1750 Independence Ave, Kansas City, MO 64106.
-Electronic submission is preferred.
+Letters may be emailed directly to KCU at firstname.lastname@example.org, through, Interfolio, Virtual Evals, or mailed to KCU Office of Admissions, 1750 Independence Ave, Kansas City, MO 64106.
+Electronic submission (email) is preferred.
 Letters of recommendation should not be handled by the applicant; the letter writer should submit letters on the applicant’s behalf through any of the ways listed above.

 Applicants must submit a Graduate Records Examination (GRE) General test or the GRE Psychology Subject Test.
-GRE scores must be linked directly to your PSYCAS application.
-Our PSYCAS school code is 2284.
-For entry to the class starting in 2018, scores must be taken no earlier than January 2015.
+KCU’s school code for the GRE is 6182.
+For entry to the class starting in 2019, scores must be taken no earlier than May 2016

 Optional Video Submission

 Prepare a two-minute video describing how you came up with your example of grit in your essay.
 Why are these examples important to you?
 Use this opportunity to show off your interpersonal and communication skills.
-Submit by emailing the video to: 2018_Vi.email@example.com.
+Submit by emailing your video.
 Be sure to include your name as the title of the video so we can match with your application file.